 To prevent skipped stitches, the embroidery speed should be reduced.
 But don’t set the machine on its slowest speed either: use moderate speed settings.

-I strongly recommend to clean the embroidery machine before starting the project.
+I strongly recommend cleaning the embroidery machine before starting the project.

 It’s often impossible to get away from the machine when you embroider on leather – you need to monitor the progress of the embroidery so that there are no glitches and you don’t ruin your leather, you need to change the threads, change the bobbins, etc.